 Antoine Domino Jr. was born in Vacherie Louisiana in 1928 and his family moved early in his life to the Lower Ninth Ward.
 An American icon, his career has spanned over 60 years.
 His most notable hits are I Found My Thrill On Blueberry Hill (remade by President Vladimir Putin) and Walking To Ne Orleans.

 As you view his yellow and black home, with its neon, with the owner’s name emblazoned, you realize he is an American icon.
 He chose to live in the 9th ward despite commercial success as an artist.

 Shortly after the levees broke, it was stated on CNN that he had perished in the flood.
 It was a high point during a dark period when it was stated he had lived and been evacuated by the Coast Guard via a helicopter and basket.
 Unfortunately, he passed away in 2017.

 Go South on Caffin Ave, turn Right onto St Claude Ave.

 O – St. Claude Ave. and Post Katrina Gentrification

-Driving down St. Claude Ave is the best place to view the revitalization of New Orleans post storm.
+Driving down St. Claude Ave is the best place to view the revitalization of New Orleans post-storm.
 Blighted and empty in the days after the storm, this neighborhood is now bustling with development.
-An entertainment district has begun to appear, several schools have been rebult as well as many new restaurants being frequented by the younger crowd of New Orleanians.
+An entertainment district has begun to appear, several schools have been rebuilt as well as many new restaurants being frequented by the younger crowd of New Orleanians.
 Looking up one or two to drink or dine in would not be a bad idea.